 Forming a Committee

 The student’s Ph.D. committee includes a minimum of four members.
 Additional committee members are optional.
-The committee must include a chair who has been credentialed by the university and three or more members, who must hold either associate or full graduate faculty status at TTU.
+The committee must include a chair who has been credentialed by the university and three or more members, who must hold either associate or full graduate faculty status at Tennessee Tech.
 Doctoral students have the right to amend their committees by adding, omitting, or replacing members, during the process of their study and in response to their changing needs.

 Filing a Program of Study

 In pursuing the ELPhD, students have primary responsibility for knowing and meeting the program requirements.
 Students are expected to take the initiative in planning and following their Program of Study.

 The Program of Study must be turned in early in the program—during the semester the student reaches 15 completed semester hours (usually no later than the third semester after formal admission to the program).

 This is developed in collaboration with the total committee.
 Each committee member must review and sign it before it is submitted to the Chair of Curriculum & Instruction and the Director of Graduate Programs.
 The committee and the Director of Graduate Programs must approve all changes made to the Program of Study (via Substitution Form or a revised Program of Study form, as is appropriate).

 Please note: if course substitutions are made without a Substitution Form, graduation can be delayed.
 A course must be on the Program of Study in order to be counted toward the ELPhD degree.

 Keeping Up With University Policies